vibqetowi/2025-KPMG-Data-Challenge/README.md

 ## Appendix 1: AI Usage

 For the development of this project, ChatGPT (free version) and GitHub Copilot were utilized as valuable tools for research assistance, content generation, and code development support.
+These tools helped our team bridge knowledge gaps between our engineering/technical backgrounds and the consulting domain-specific requirements of this challenge.

 ## Appendix 2: Questions to Organisers